iver56/audiomentations/README.md

 * Add optional `noise_transform` in `AddShortNoises`
 * Add .aac and .aif to the list of recognized audio filename endings

+### Changed

+* Add warning if `p` in `Trim` is not specified because its default value will change in a future version

 ### Fixed

-* Fix filter instability bug related to center freq above nyquist freq in LowShelfFilter and HighShelfFilter
+* Fix filter instability bug related to center freq above nyquist freq in `LowShelfFilter` and `HighShelfFilter`

 ## v0.23.0 (2022-03-07)